 Teach Them How to Identify Problems

 Geriatric patients may not complain about pain or problems for several reasons.
 They may not feel comfortable voicing their concerns, may no longer have the language skills to express themselves, or may not notice that there is a problem.
-Focus on identifying ailments common to elderly patients, such as dementia, arthritis and hearing and vision loss.
+Focus on identifying ailments common to geriatric patients, such as dementia, arthritis, and hearing and vision loss.

 Empower Your Staff to Find Solutions

-A group at one hospital realized that being cold was a risk factor for some elderly patients and obtained gently worn turtlenecks for them to wear.
+A group at one hospital realized that being cold was a risk factor for some geriatric patients and obtained gently worn turtlenecks for them to wear.

 Increasing patient comfort is often as simple as providing more blankets or ensuring that a hard-of-hearing patient sees an audiologist.
 Remind your staff that since geriatric patients may be reluctant or unable to voice their concerns, it’s up to team members to identify problems and find solutions.